legal resources necessary to hold negligent facilities accountable.

 The Dietary Manager stated that “the facility did have a pest control contract in place and [the pest control company] had been in the facility within the past month.”
 The manager said that “the droppings were the first he had seen, and he had not seen any mice.”

 Our dedicated attorneys have represented clients with victim cases involving nursing home mistreatment.
 With our years of success, our attorneys can assist your family in successfully resolving your financial recompense case against all those who caused your loved harm.
-Our law firm accepts all nursing home abuse lawsuits, personal injury claims, medical malpractice cases, and wrongful death suits through a contingency fee arrangement.
+Our network of attorneys accepts all nursing home abuse lawsuits, personal injury claims, medical malpractice cases, and wrongful death suits through a contingency fee arrangement.
 This agreement postpones making payments to our legal firm until after we have successfully resolved your case through a jury trial award or negotiated settlement.